silasbergen/STAT110-F17/Syllabus.md

--   **use mathematical models to describe real-world phenomena and to solve real-world problems - as well as understand the limitations of models in making predictions and drawing conclusions;\
-    **In all of the textbooks and course notes used in STAT 110 the majority of the problems are real-world based and are “word” problems.
+-   **use mathematical models to describe real-world phenomena and to solve real-world problems - as well as understand the limitations of models in making predictions and drawing conclusions** In all of the textbooks and course notes used in STAT 110 the majority of the problems are real-world based and are “word” problems.
 Further, all instructors require the students when doing such problems to write conclusions and discuss limitations.

--   **organize data, communicate the essential features of the data, and interpret the data in a meaningful way;\
+-   **organize data, communicate the essential features of the data, and interpret the data in a meaningful way**
-    **This is the heart of STAT 110.
+    This is the heart of STAT 110.
 The topics covered are chosen so that students who complete the course can organize data, communicate essential features of the data both numerically and graphically and provide interpretations/conclusions.

--   **do a critical analysis of scientific and other research;\
-    **The scientific method is discussed early in the course.
+-   **do a critical analysis of scientific and other research** The scientific method is discussed early in the course.
 The logic of hypothesis testing is discussed in detail.
 Further, on tests and written assignments the students are expected to go beyond a simple analysis and provide implications, interpretations, and conclusions.

--   **extract correct information from tables and common graphical displays, such as line graphs, scatter plots, histograms, and frequency tables;\
+-   **extract correct information from tables and common graphical displays, such as line graphs, scatter plots, histograms, and frequency tables**
-    **All of these topics are explicitly taught in STAT 110 and are on the course outline.
+    All of these topics are explicitly taught in STAT 110 and are on the course outline.
 Please note that “line graphs” is subsumed under “Frequency distributions and histograms”.
 Also, please note that “scatter plots” are more formally called “Bivariate displays” by statisticians.

--   **express the relationships illustrated in graphical displays and tables clearly and correctly in words;\
+-   **express the relationships illustrated in graphical displays and tables clearly and correctly in words**
-    **As can be seen from the course outline, graphical displays and tables cover a significant portion of the course content.
+    As can be seen from the course outline, graphical displays and tables cover a significant portion of the course content.
 As discussed above, interpretation in words is expected by all instructors on homework and tests.

--   **use appropriate technology to describe and solve quantitative problems.\
+-   **use appropriate technology to describe and solve quantitative problems.**
-    **As stated on the course outline, “It is required that at least one assignment using an appropriate computer package be included in the course.”
+    As stated on the course outline, “It is required that at least one assignment using an appropriate computer package be included in the course.”
 In this section of STAT 110, we will primarily use a statistical software package called JMP.

-**\
-**

 ***Assessment tasks***